oSoWoSo/disroot-howto/pages/08.Forum/02.mailinglist/docs.en.md

 ![](en/forum_ml2.png)

-Members of that Group receive a notification of that topic in their message board and in their emails.
+Members of that Group receive a notification of that topic in their message board in their emails.

 ![](en/forum_ml3.png)